To state the University's policy on naming University facilities

 University facility or academic unit, as the case may be.

-For questions, additional detail, or to request changes to this policy, please contact the Office of the Senior Vice President for Development and Alumni Relations.
+For questions, additional detail, or to request changes to this policy, please contact the Office of the Vice President for Development and Alumni Relations.

 Other Policies in this manual may also apply, especially;